stanmaz/BBOalert/README.md

 Optional blocks of data can be used also for vulnerability dependend openings.
 The selection is done automatically if the block name contains one of the tags : @n of @v.
 This selection can be manually overridden by the user during the game.

+Options can be selected with a menu which is normally hidden.
+To toggle the display of this menu, use the 'Options' button.

 Example :